mosche/blogposts/sessionization/sessionization.md

 ##### Merging aggregation buffers

-The idea to merge our tree buffers is simple; we traverse both trees in order and always pick the next smallest window (in time).
+The idea to merge our tree buffers is simple; we traverse both trees in order and always pick the next smallest window according to the window start time.
 While it intersects a previous one, we expan the windows and merge the accumulators, if not we add it to a new tree buffer and continue until there's no more windows; once the final window is added we're done.

 The following code implements the merge operation.
 Once again, the full, feature-complete implementation is available on [<img src="github.png" style="height:16px;"/> apache/beam](https://github.com/apache/beam/blob/3a4d57eb8976c5f503b32d478a80b1800490f66f/runners/spark/3/src/main/java/org/apache/beam/runners/spark/structuredstreaming/translation/batch/Aggregators.java#L231-L271).